Working in Market - Japan

 Key Distribution Partners

-Tourism Australia is a partnership marketing organisation and works closely with airlines and travel companies on cooperative marketing to drive conversion in all priority markets.
+Tourism Australia is a partnership marketing organization and works closely with airlines and key distribution partners (wholesalers, retailers and online travel agencies) on cooperative marketing to drive conversion and increase the total booking value of visitors to Australia.

-Each KDP is selected based on the fit with Tourism Australia’s market strategy, a shared target customer profile, shared funding of marketing activity, a commitment to training their frontline sales team through the Aussie Specialist Program and a commitment to selling quality Australian product and experiences.
+Each partner is selected based on the fit with Tourism Australia’s market strategy, a shared target customer profile, shared funding of marketing activity, a commitment to training their frontline sales team through the Aussie Specialist Program and a commitment to selling quality Australian product and experiences.

 Where to find more information